 An online MBA program offers a solid foundation in these essential strategic business management subjects while affording working professionals the convenience and flexibility of studying anytime, anywhere.
 Core courses also cover traditional and contemporary business administration disciplines like accounting, finance, operations management, global business, marketing and human resources management.

 Many MBA programs focus on a particular specialization or concentration.
-Reflecting incredibly rapid growth in the field of medical and health services management, the University of Texas at Tyler offers a specialized, 100% online MBA in Healthcare Management.
+Reflecting incredibly rapid growth in the field of medical and health services management, the University of Texas at Tyler offers a specialized, 100% online MBA with a Concentration in Healthcare Management.
 In addition to coursework on core subjects discussed above, healthcare management concentration courses focus on topics like the U.S. healthcare system, current trends in healthcare marketing and contemporary issues and topics in the field.

 Additionally, an online MBA program will help professionals develop essential business management skills and competencies, such as leadership, teamwork, communication, critical thinking and problem-solving.
 A specialized online MBA program is tailored for each student, and students who are working professionals can apply the practical skills they learn to actual situations on a current job.
 This can provide students with in-depth preparation for more complex situations they will likely face in the future.